 Mood Swings And Constant Fatigue

-Over-running can cause a decrease of the hormone catecholamine which can lead to irritability, stress, and other symptoms.
+Over-running can cause a decrease in the hormone catecholamine, which can lead to irritability, stress, and other symptoms.

 The Danger of Excessive Running: Injuries May Occur

 There is no denying that exercise and clean eating are key to a long, healthy life.
 Running is also good for you.
 They are true, and they remain the foundation of a healthy lifestyle.
 However, there are exceptions to these truths.

 Overrunning poses a risk of injury.
 The American Academy of Physical Medicine and Rehabilitation estimates that around 70% of runners will inflict an injury at one point.
 These include Achilles Tendinitis and shin splints as well as heel pain and Achilles Tendinitis.